zachstrennen/R_Code_Authorship_Analysis/README.md

 ### `get_namespace.R`

-This code is used to access the thousands of namespaces in r packages looked at.
+This code is used to access the thousands of namespaces in R packages looked at.
 They are saved as `r_namespaces.rda`.

 ## Analysis